Discover all the tax services we offer

 If you find yourself asking those questions, the IRS’s Streamlined Filing Procedures may be the answer you are looking for.

-The Streamlined Filing Compliance Procedures were created to help individuals who were considered low-risk become tax compliant.
+The Streamlined Filing Compliance Procedures were created to help individuals considered low-risk become tax compliant.
 The process was designed to be a less burdensome way to get caught up.
 Streamlined Filing requires only a certain number of tax returns to be filed, which can cut down on the time and effort needed to catch up.

-In its original incarnation, the program was more strict and many expats got bumped out of the low-risk category.
+In its original incarnation, the program was more strict, and many expats got bumped out of the low-risk category.
 Fortunately, the IRS removed these restrictions in 2014, opening up the program to a broader audience in an effort to help more taxpayers catch up on taxes.

 This differs from the Streamlined Domestic Offshore Procedures, which is a version of the Streamlined program available to current US residents.